godaddy/gasket/packages/gasket-plugin-git/README.md

 After all the app contents are generated, this plugin's postCreate hook will make a first commit for the generated files.
 The timing for this hook is set to run _last_.
-It is important when creating plugins that implement `postCreate` hooks, that their timings do come _after_ the git-plugin, especially if modifying files, otherwise those modifications will not be part of the first commit.
+It is important when creating plugins that implement `postCreate` hooks, that their timings do come _after_ the Git plugin, especially if modifying files, otherwise those modifications will not be part of the first commit.

 See [plugin hook timings] for more information.

-[gasket create command]:/packages/gasket-cli/README.md#gasket-create-appname
+[gasket create command]:/packages/gasket-cli/README.md#create-command
 [plugin hook timings]:/packages/gasket-engine/README.md